Get Help For Sexual Assault Survivors in Intimate Relationships

 - Pressure to engage in sexual acts with which a person is uncomfortable

-- Guilt tripping partner (“I find you so attractive that I can’t help myself”, “I need sex to relive stress”, etc.)
+- Guilt tripping partner (“I find you so attractive that I can’t help myself”, “I need sex to relieve stress”, etc.)

 - Attacking sexual areas of the body